vippsas/vipps-ecom-api/vipps-ecom-api.md

 - When the merchant cancels.
 - Timeouts: If the user does not confirm, etc.

-Partially captured reservations can not be cancelled.
+Partially captured reservations cannot be cancelled.

 After cancellation, the order gets a new status: